Trump is visiting Florida's immigration detention center in the Everglades. Here's what to know

 DHS is backing the initiative

-U.S. Department of Homeland Security Secretary Krisi Noem has applauded the effort and the agency's “partnership with Florida.”
+DHS Secretary Kristi Noem has applauded the effort and the agency's “partnership with Florida.”

-“We are working at turbo speed on cost-effective and innovative ways to deliver on the American people’s mandate for mass deportations of criminal aliens,” said Noem in a written statement provided to the AP.

 The facility is meant to help the Trump administration reach its goal of more than doubling its existing 41,000 beds for detaining migrants to at least 100,000 beds.